Designing the SIP trunk for E9-1-1 in Lync Server 2013

 E9-1-1 service providers supply you with access to a pair of SBCs for redundancy.
 You need to make several decisions regarding the Mediation Server topology and call routing configuration.
 Will you treat both SBCs as equal peers and use round-robin routing for calls between them, or will you designate one SBC as primary and the other as secondary?

-For details about deploying a SIP trunk in Lync Server, see How Do I Implement SIP Trunking?.
+For details about deploying a SIP trunk in Lync Server, see How do I implement SIP trunking in Lync Server 2013?.
 The following questions will help you decide how to deploy the SIP trunks for E9-1-1.

 - Should you deploy the SIP trunk over a dedicated leased or a shared internet connection?

 It is important that emergency calls always connect.
 A dedicated line provides a connection that will not be preempted by other traffic on the network, and gives you the ability to implement Quality of Service (QoS).
 Remember that if you are connecting to emergency services service providers over the public Internet and you need to guarantee the confidentiality of emergency calls, IPSec encryption is required.

 - Is your E9-1-1 deployment designed for disaster tolerance?

 Because this is an emergency solution, resiliency is important.
 Deploy your primary and secondary Mediation Servers and SIP trunks in disaster tolerant locations.
 It is a good idea to deploy your primary Mediation Server closest to the users that it is supporting, and route failover calls through the secondary Mediation Server (located in a different geographic location).

 - Should you deploy a separate SIP trunk for each branch office?

 Lync Server provides several strategies for handling voice resiliency in branch offices, including: having resilient data networks, deploying a SIP trunk at each branch, or pushing calls out to the local gateway during outages.
 For details, see Branch site SIP trunking in Lync Server 2013.